Skip to Main Content

 Planning a Visit: What to Know Before You Go

-Current details on Henry's Kitchen, including hours of operation, booking availability, menu format, and price range, are leading confirmed directly with the venue before visiting.
+Henry's Kitchen is a casual, walk-in-friendly Chinese restaurant in Midland with a price tier of 2 and an estimated price per person of about USD 20.
 The restaurant's address at 9 Old Great Northern Highway, Midland WA 6056 is the fixed reference point for planning.
 For a broader view of what Midland's dining scene offers across cuisines and price points, the full Midland restaurants guide maps the suburb's options in more detail.

 Budget and Context